-So, let us guess: You’re thinking of starting a blog?
+So, you’re thinking of starting a blog?
 Woohoo!
 We’re so excited for you!
 Obviously, all of us at The Blogger Union are advocates for blogging.
 We believe it’s a great way to express yourself + create a business and life you love.

 We know the techie part about getting your site up can be totally overwhelming.
 We get it.
 And the reason we do this free class is because we don’t want that fear to stop you from starting your blog.
 Why do we want you to start your blog?
 Mainly for selfish reasons: because we know that your message and you living your purpose can change the world.
 And we would would like that.
 So let’s change the world, shall we?